 Each year GAMA sends registered teams, which must have a minimum of four students including one female, complimentary teacher and student copies of Fly to Learn curriculum and software powered by X-Plane.
 Over the course of six weeks, the students learn about topics such as the four forces of flight, aspect ratio and even advanced subjects such as supersonic flight.
 They then compete in a fly-off that requires them to modify a virtual airplane and fly a specifically tasked mission.
-GAMA judges the submissions based on the score from the fly off, a checklist of steps the team took to complete the flight, a summary of the design changes the team made to the airplane and a summary of what they team learned throughout the competition.
+GAMA judges the submission based on the score from the fly off, a checklist of steps the team took to complete the flight, a summary of the design changes the team made to the airplane and a summary of what they team learned throughout the competition.
 The winning team receives a firsthand general aviation manufacturing experience, which has typically been a two-week, all expenses paid trip to Arlington, Washington, to help the crew at Glasair Aviation build a Glasair Sportsman.

 Since establishing the Aviation Design Challenge, GAMA has reached over 1,800 students in over 400 high schools spanning 43 states and Washington, D.C.
 For the winning team, the hands-on experience working side-by-side with experts as they build a real airplane is phenomenal.
 For those teams that compete but do not win, the aerospace STEM education and exposure to aviation alone is tremendous.
 It has inspired many students to get involved in aviation or pursue a college degree and/or career path in the aviation industry, and it's even interested several teachers to attain their pilot's license or make aviation a permanent part of their school's curriculum.
-Some examples include:

-In 2013, a senior on the winning team went on to study mechanical engineering and engineering physics at Kettering University.
-While studying, he worked part-time for engine manufacturer Williams International and planned to pursue a master's degree in aerospace engineering.
+In 2013, a senior on the winning team went on to attain study mechanical engineering and engineering physics at Kettering University.
+While studying, he worked part time for engine manufacturer Williams International and planned to pursue a master's degree in aerospace engineering.

-A team from Wilson High School in West Lawn, Pennsylvania, started an aviation club because of the Design Challenge.
-The teacher earned her private pilot's license after leading the team in the competition and sought to establish an aviation technology program and include flight training as part of the school's curriculum.
+A team from Wilson High School in West Lawn, Pennsylvania, started an aviation club because of the design challenge.
+The teacher of the team earned his private pilot's license after teaching the team, and sought to establish an aviation technology program and include flight training as part of the school's curriculum.

-The 2017 winning team was the first ever to include two girls on it, one of whom has gone on to study pre-engineering at South Plains College in Lubbock, Texas, with plans to transfer to Texas Tech University to study architecture and engineering.
+The 2017 winning team was the first ever to include two girls on it, one of whom has gone on to study preengineering at South Plains College in Lubbock, Texas, with plans to transfer to Texas Tech University to study architecture and engineering.
+One of the students from a 2017 competing team based in Orange, Florida, is now attending Embry Riddle Aeronautical University.